Affordable Care Act (ACA) and Premium Saver FAQ

-If a group puts in a high deductible major medical plan would it still be in compliance if we added the Premium Saver?
+If a group adds a high-deductible major medical plan, would it still be in compliance if we added the Premium Saver?

-The Premium Saver does not disturb the Major Medical’s plan for ACA compliance.
-The Major Medical plan must stand on its own for ACA compliance given the Premium Saver is an excepted benefit.
+The Premium Saver does not disturb the ACA compliance of a major medical plan.
+The major medical plan must stand on its own for ACA compliance given the Premium Saver is an excepted benefit.

-Does the Premium Saver go towards the affordability and minimum value requirements under the ACA mandates?
+Does the Premium Saver apply towards the affordability and minimum value requirements under ACA mandates?

-The Premium Saver provides supplemental benefits to the Major Medial plan.
+The Premium Saver provides supplemental benefits to the major medical plan.
 The major medical plan must stand alone for maintaining affordability and minimum value coverage for ACA mandates.
-(Side note – many agents see how the Premium Saver actually helps with the affordability portion).
+Note: Many agents understand how Premium Saver helps to make medical coverage affordable.

 Is supplemental coverage exempt from the ACA requirements?